 Introduction

-The case study in the slide talks about the medical condition of a five-year-old girl Jessica.
-After going through the process of diagnosis, Jessica is reported to be suffering from asthma condition.
-In this paper, it is going to focus on asthma, signs, and symptoms.
-Apart from that, the writing is going to outline on how the two drugs, Salbutamol and Prednisolone, work in the body to fight asthma according to Adams and Urban (2015, p.25).
+The case study in the slide talks about the medical condition of a five-year-old girl, Jessica.
+After going through the process of diagnosis, Jessica is reported to be suffering from an asthma condition.
+This paper will focus on asthma, its signs, and its symptoms.
+Apart from that, the essay will outline how the two drugs, Salbutamol and Prednisolone, work in the body to fight asthma, according to Adams and Urban (2015, p.25).

 a) Breath shortness at all times.